Mr. Tuff: Development and release

 Mr. Tuff was created by Sales Curve Interactive (SCi), a British game developer and publisher founded by former Telecomsoft executive Jane Cavanagh in 1988.
 SCi had previously worked on conversions for Amiga and Atari ST such as The Ninja Warriors (1987) and Silkworm, as well as SWIV (1991).
 SCi also published titles for the Super Nintendo Entertainment System under the Storm label like Super SWIV, Troddlers, and Time Slip (1993).
 It was conceived for SCi by Darren Melbourne, based on a character named Mr. Max E. Tuff who later became Mr. Tuff.
 The game was produced by Sean Kelly and designed by Ned Langman, who had worked on Hades Nebula and SWIV.
 Langman also acted as graphic artist alongside Dennis Gustafsson, who drew art for the introduction and the main character.
 John Croudy served as the game's sole programmer, while the soundtrack was composed by Allister Brimble and Steve Blenkinsopp.

-Mr. Tuff was first announced in 1993 and showcased at the 1994 ECTS Spring, planning for a autumn release date.
+Mr. Tuff was first announced in 1993 and showcased at the 1994 ECTS Spring, planning for an autumn release date.
 The title was intended to be published by Ocean Software in North America and Europe, and Sony Electronic Publishing in Australia.
 However, when it was ready, Ocean ran into financial difficulties and paid SCi for its development, but waived the cost of manufacturing the cartridges and having Nintendo publish it.
 Versions for the Sega Mega Drive and Mega-CD were also planned but never released.
 Due to never being published, SCi transferred the rights of the game to Melbourne and Langman, and they hoped to release it in the future.
 Between 2007 and 2022, two prototype ROM images were leaked online.
 In October 2023, the game was licensed and released by The Retro Room, a publishing company owned by developer John Roo.